Each research focus area is linked to the sustainable development goals of the United Nations.

-Our research groups have strong ties to research networks in both the University of Helsinki and on the international stage.
-Our Finnish partners include among other things: Aalto University, the Finnish Meteorological Institute and the Finnish Environment Institute (SYKE).
-Our international partners include among other things: University of Auckland (New Zealand), University of Stockholm (Sweden), universities within the University of Arctic network and the Chinese Academy of Sciences (China).
+Our research groups have strong ties to research networks at both the University of Helsinki and on the international stage.
+Our cooperation partners include Aalto University, the University of Auckland (New Zealand), Stockholm University, the member universities of the University of the Arctic (UIA) network, the Chinese Academy of Sciences as well as the Finnish Meteorological Institute and the Finnish Environment Institute (SYKE).